Federal Supreme Court of Ethiopia: Overview of FSC

 The Federal Supreme Court of Ethiopia was created by the 1995 constitution.
 The constitution was able to successfully establish a dual court system.
 In the constitution, the Federal Supreme Court was given "supreme federal judicial authority".
 Over federal issues and matters, the Federal Supreme Court is given the final word.
 With the mandate, the regional states in Ethiopia were able to develop and create their own supreme, high, and first-instance courts.
 The Federal Supreme Court resolves the disputes over jurisdiction that may be among those federal and municipal courts in Dire Dawa along with Addis Ababa.

 Council of Constitutional Inquiry

 The ability to interpret the constitution and decide on cases that entertain these constitutional issues is given to the House of Federation instead of the courts.
 The Council of Constitutional Inquiry ("CCI") was created in addition to the House of Federation in order to help the HoF in interpretation and investigation of constitutional issues.
 The CCI has eleven members.
 Six of the members are legal scholars and three are from the HOF.
 The President of the Supreme Court acts as the chairperson of the CCI.
-The Vice President of the Supreme Court is on the CCI as well and acts as the deputy chair person.
+The Vice President of the Supreme Court is on the CCI as well and acts as the deputy chairperson.
 The role that the CCI has on constitutional review is advisory.
 If the courts believe there is a case needing constitutional interpretation, they submit those cases to the HOF and CCI.